 Acute respiratory failure (ARF) requiring mechanical ventilation is common in hospitalized patients; prolonged mechanical ventilation often leads to multi-organ failure.
 We will model electronic medical record (EMR) and pragmatic clinical trial data to predict and to prevent acute severe respiratory failure in hospitalized patients.

 Severe acute respiratory failure (ARF) requiring mechanical ventilation leads to increased mortality, increased cognitive and functional impairment.
-EMR surveillance can identify hospitalized patients at risk, days before their deteriorating conditions are typically recognized; earlier initiation of preventive interventions can reduce morbidity, mortality and expenses: My mentor Dr. Gong is leading a two phase pragmatic clinical trial: APPROVE, phase 1, develops a classical algorithm to identify patients at risk; PROOFCheck, phase 2, aims to improve outcomes by triggering a prevention checklist targeting those patients, the APPROVE algorithm identifies.
+EMR surveillance can identify hospitalized patients at risk, days before their deteriorating conditions are typically recognized; earlier initiation of preventive interventions can reduce morbidity, mortality and expenses: My mentor Dr. Gong is leading a two phase pragmatic clinical trial: APPROVE, phase 1, develops a classical algorithm to identify patients at risk; PROOFCheck, phase 2, aims to improve outcomes by triggering a prevention checklist targeting those patients the APPROVE algorithm identifies.

 Hierarchical modeling may be transformative for EMR-based prediction and prevention and exploit the nested hierarchical granularity typical for EMRs.
 We propose to fit a more sophisticated hierarchical prediction algorithm than currently developed in APPROVE; we propose (a) to allow model parameters to vary between patients, medical floors, services or institutions and (b) to model temporal effects, e.g. seasonal effects, shifting population characteristics or heterogeneous provider behavior which might otherwise limit prediction accuracy.
 Incomplete clinical data limit prediction algorithms, but are characteristic for EMRs.
 I will develop new data impu- tation algorithms using auxiliary data, a novel approach to overcome issues with missing at random assumptions.